almircajic/brandchat-startup-bot/README.md

 This is all you need to run your first bot.

-For developing more complex Bot interactions, stay tuned for How-to (TODO: link to How to resources) documentations coming shortly.
+For developing more complex Bot interactions, stay tuned for How-to (TODO: link to How to resources) documentations coming soon.